-- 1. Place a tea towel in the cold cooking compartment to prevent damage. - 2.
-Turn the glass cover anti-clockwise to remove it (figure 1). - Pull out the bulb do not turn it (figure 2).
+- 1. Place a tea towel in the cold cooking compartment to prevent damage. - Turn the glass cover anti-clockwise to remove it (figure 1). - Pull out the bulb do not turn it (figure 2).
 Insert the new bulb, making sure that the pins are in the correct position.
 Push the bulb in firmly.

-- 4. Screw the glass cover back in. - 5.
+- 4. Screw the glass cover back on.
+Depending on the appliance model, the glass cover may have a sealing ring.
+If the glass cover has a sealing ring, put it back in place before screwing the cover back on. - 5.
 Remove the tea towel and switch on the circuit breaker.